Post authored by Donna Kastner, Founder of Retirepreneur

 - Learn where talent gaps are most profound for your industry.
 The war for talent is intensifying, teeing up more opportunities for consultants and contractors.

-- Explore steps they might take now, while they’re still employed, to prepare for a smooth segue from full-time job to part-time consulting gig.
+- Explore steps they might take now, while they’re still employed, to prepare for a smooth segue from a full-time job to part-time consulting gig.

 - Help them work through a few calculations to better understand how a leap from job to gig might boost their retirement savings.